Barak Valley: Demographics

 According to the 2011 Indian census, Barak Valley had a population of 3,624,599.
 Male population is 1,850,038 and female population is 1,774,561.
 The Literacy rate is 76.27%.
 The population of Barak Valley is estimated to be over 4,386,089 people for upcoming 2021 census.

 Languages

-As per (2011) language census report, Bengali is the official as well as the most spoken language of the region with approximately 2,930,378 native speakers.
-Although Bengali is reported as the most spoken in the census, the most common spoken language is Sylheti, a language that is generally grouped with Bengali as a dialect.
+Bengali is the official language of Barak Valley and as per the 2011 Indian census report, it is also the most spoken language of the region with approximately 2,930,378 native speakers.
+Though Bengali is reported as the most spoken in the census, the most commonly spoken language is Sylheti, a language which is considered to be distinct ny many but also grouped with Bengali as a dialect.
 Meitei (also called Manipuri) is the associate official language of the region with 126,498 speakers.
 Hindi, Bishnupriya and Dimasa are the other most widely spoken languages with 362,459, 50,019 and 21,747 native speakers, respectively.
 Tripuri, Khasi, Odia, Nepali and Marwari are also spoken by a considerable minority, while 1.84% of the total population speaks other tribal languages.